Bonus Chapters

 "Promise me."

-They married three weeks later in a small church in Southwark.
+They married five weeks later in a small church in Southwark.
 Amelia wore a simple dress and carried white roses.
 Thomas, his bones healed, attended with visible reluctance.
 Matthew wore the cleanest clothes he owned and made promises he intended to keep.

-And when Amelia died—her lungs finally succumbing to the damp and cold of too many East End winters—Matthew held her hand and wept for the woman who had saved him from becoming the monster everyone expected him to be.
+And when Amelia died — her lungs finally succumbing to the damp and cold of too many East End winters — Matthew held her hand and wept for the woman who had saved him from becoming the monster everyone expected him to be.

 "I will remember."